jandvorak1/common-chromedriver/README.md

 # common-chromedriver

-Common-chromedriver is a simple Java framework for remote controlling the [Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/Home/) browser using the [ChromeDriver](https://chromedriver.chromium.org) driver.
+Common-chromedriver is a simple framework for remote controlling the [Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/Home/) browser using the [ChromeDriver](https://chromedriver.chromium.org) driver.
 Easy installation, simple usage, only one dependency (gson), support for Java9+ modules.
 By default, chromedriver will be launched in the path specified in the PATH environment variable and on port 9115.
 The framework